 Andy and Abby have helped hundreds of families navigate exactly this situation.
 They offer video tours of homes and communities so buyers can get a real feel for a property before committing to a showing.
 They can be your eyes and your feet on the ground, walking through homes on your behalf, answering questions in real time, and giving you the unfiltered local perspective that listings simply can’t provide.

 If you’re able to fly in for a weekend of searching, Andy and Abby will make themselves available.
 They’ll organize your time efficiently, show you the communities that match your criteria, and help you leave with a clear picture of where you want to be.
-And if you can’t be here at all, they can help you close from a distance; the process is more manageable than most people expect when you have the right team in your corner.
+Furthermore, if you can’t be here at all, they can help you close from a distance; the process is more manageable than most people expect when you have the right team in your corner.

 It’s Never Too Early to Reach Out